-I’m indebted to Thomas More College literature professor Anthony Esolen for being the first to make me ponder why Sigrid Undset so seldom appears on lists of women offered as role models for girls aiming for greatness.
+I’m indebted to Thomas More College literature professor Anthony Esolen for questioning why Sigrid Undset so seldom appears on lists of women offered as role models for girls aiming for greatness.

 Reading The Art of Compassion: A Biography of Sigrid Undset by Yola Miller Sigerson, I now consider the oversight egregious.
 Undset’s response to the difficulties of life awakens a desire to become more fully alive, to be an independent thinker, a faithful Christian and generous lover with one’s art and life.